entando/entando-docs/vuepress/docs/v6.3.2/docs/curate/ecr-bundle-details.md

         role: view-users

 ::: tip
  Entando uses the `healthCheckPath` to monitor the health of the plugin.
-A plugin in an Entando Bundle can use any technology, as long as it provides a health check service and configures it via the `healthCheckPath`.
-This path needs to be specified in the descriptor file and return an HTTP 200 or success status.
+A plugin in an Entando Bundle can use any technology, as long as it provides a health check service configured via the `healthCheckPath`.
+This path must be specified in the descriptor file and return an HTTP 200 or success status.
 This can be implemented by a Java service included with the Entando Blueprint in the Spring Boot application.
 You can also [use a Node.js service as shown here](https://github.com/entando-samples/ent-project-template-node-ms/blob/main/src/main/node/controller/health-controller.js).
 :::

 ### Kubernetes Pod Names